kentcdodds/kcd-scripts/README.md

 ## The problem

-I do a bunch of open source and want to make it easier to maintain so many projects.
+Creating new uptrend npm libraries requires a lot of boilerplate configuration, and is prone to errors.
+Configurations will often diverge or never be updated.

 ## This solution